-Be dealt with by the chair of trustees, with a panel hearing where applicable.
+Be dealt with by the chair of trustees, or if deemed appropriate an external investigator, with a panel hearing where applicable.
 Complaints against the trust will:

-- Be dealt with by the CEO. - Begin with stage two of the complaints procedure outlined in this policy, i.e. via a formal, written complaint.
+- Be dealt with by the CEO or if deemed appropriate an external investigator. - Begin with stage two of the complaints procedure outlined in this policy, i.e. via a formal, written complaint.